david-j-lopez-m/RF/LLM/Preprocessing/README.md

 *For full source list and current status, see [../SOURCES.md](../SOURCES.md).*

+## Vectorization Compatibility

+To ensure preprocessed alert data can be directly ingested by vector databases (such as ChromaDB), all preprocessors enforce:

+- **Scalar Metadata:**
+  All top-level fields in each processed alert are limited to scalar types (`str`, `int`, `float`, `bool`, or `None`).
+Fields that are naturally lists or dicts (e.g., `tags`, `extra_data`) are automatically serialized to JSON strings according to the `serialization_rules` in `config.json`.

+- **Schema Enforcement:**
+  Every output alert strictly follows the unified `output_schema` from `config.json`.
+Missing fields are filled with `None`, guaranteeing every alert shares the same structure.

+- **Centralized & Automated:**
+  Both serialization and schema logic are defined in configuration, so changes propagate across all sources.
+Adding a field to `serialization_rules` or the output schema ensures all preprocessors handle it correctly.

+These guarantees make all preprocessed data suitable for downstream vectorization and RAG pipelines, and compatible with vector DB metadata requirements.

 ## Design Notes

 - All preprocessors should be idempotent: running multiple times on the same data does not create duplicates.